Axway-API-Builder-Ext/api-builder-extras/api-builder-plugin-fn-file/README.md

 # API-Builder File Flow-Node

-This node can be used to read and write files in your [!API-Builder flow][1].
+This node can be used to read and write files in your [API-Builder flow][1].

 The following file types are supported/planned: